dotnet/docs/docs/fundamentals/syslib-diagnostics/syslib1032.md

 # SYSLIB1032: Context classes to be augmented by the `System.Text.Json` source generator must be declared as partial

-The `System.Text.Json` source generator encountered a context type included for source generation which is not partial, or whose containing type(s) is not partial.
+The `System.Text.Json` source generator encountered a context type included for source generation that is not partial, or whose containing type(s) is not partial.

 ## Workarounds